EVA-3D/contrib-extras/README.md

 If you're not familiar with Git, reach out to `@miklschmidt#2036` on discord, or get help on [the unofficial Rat Rig discord server](https://discord.gg/D62e8XNeYa).

+Please note that all contributes are automatically subject to the terms of the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

 Please!
 Share your candy!

 ![candy](docs/assets/candy_bowl.png)